 The attorneys at Powers Law Firm, PA help people with a wide range of different legal matters in both North Carolina and South Carolina, including DWI charges in NC, DUI charges in SC, misdemeanors, felonies, traffic violations, and expungements.

-Senior Attorney Bill Powers and Associate Attorney Megan Powell are licensed to practice law in NC.
+Senior Attorney Bill Powers is licensed to practice law in NC.
 Attorney Chris Beddow is licensed to practice in both South Carolina and North Carolina.
 Chris Beddow is responsible for legal representation in all SC criminal charges on behalf of the firm.